 Christine was presented with an award for being Ambassador for Alzheimer’s Australia (Queensland), for her work in trying to create a dementia-friendly community.
 It was presented by Ita Buttrose at a Bring It To The Table event in Brisbane on 6 June 2014.

 In 2012, Christine was nominated for the Australian of the Year Award, and was the Qld finalist in the senior category – QLD Finalist.
 In 2017 she was made a Member of the Order of Australia (AM) for her advocacy work.

-Christine was a member of the Steering Committee of the Qld Statewide Dementia Clinical Network, and, until recently, a Consumer Member of Caboolture Hospital Clinical Council from 2015-2016.
+Christine was a member of the Steering Committee of the Qld Statewide Dementia Clinical Network, and a Consumer Member of Caboolture Hospital Clinical Council from 2015-2016.
 She was also a member of the Cognitive Impairment Advisory Group of the Australian Commission on Safety and Quality in Health Care, as well as a member of the Alzheimer’s Australia Consumer Dementia Research Network from 2010 – 2015.
 As a representative of this network she was appointed to the Scientific Panel of the Alzheimer’s Australia Research Foundation in 2014.
 Through this work, Christine was once again involved in research proposal assessments and decision making, as she had been before her diagnosis.